 With so many financial products on the market, you may be wondering which ones are the best option for your kids.
 Granted, you’re usually trading off no fees for small interest rates, but looking for an account that isn’t going to take a bite out of your kids’ savings will probably pay off more in the long run.
 You also want to make sure there aren’t too many hurdles accessing the account or that your child needs to maintain a minimum balance.

-Here are some points to consider when comparing bank accounts:
+Here are 5 things to consider when comparing bank accounts:

-Below we highlight three different options available through RBC and how they differ:
+Below we highlight two different bank account options for kids available through RBC and how they differ:

 1. Leo’s Young Savers